-One might argue that armed groups focus attacks on pipelines because attacks against critical pieces are strictly dominated due to forces outside of the Blotto interaction.
+One might argue that armed groups focus attacks on pipelines because, regardless of government defenses, pipelines are inherently attractive targets.
 For example, insurgent groups might lack the equipment or expertise to steal oil from wells or terminals, or attacking critical pieces might permanently and irreparably damage oil infrastructure, among other explanations.
 Such arguments ignore how governments would best respond to groups ignoring critical pieces, however.
-If attacking theses pieces were strictly dominated, then governments should anticipate that armed groups will only attack pipelines, and hence they should allocate their forces at pipelines instead of critical pieces to reduce the likelihood of successful attacks.
+If attacking these pieces were strictly dominated, then governments should anticipate that armed groups will only attack pipelines, and hence they should allocate their forces at pipelines instead of critical pieces to reduce the likelihood of successful attacks.
 We observe the opposite behavior from governments in our case studies.
 Specifically, governments typically fortify critical infrastructure - in Nigeria, groups anticipate that oil platforms receive close to round-the-clock protection from specialized military units - and leave pipelines relatively unguarded.
 Given how the government allocates its defenses in practice, it is implausible that armed groups strictly prefer to attack pipelines over critical pieces all else equal.